unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_int

-set the maximum number of tasks to run before recycling a spooler
+``help``: set the maximum number of tasks to run before recycling a spooler

 spooler-harakiri
 ****************